izinizik/AI-MBS/README.md

 **"Deep Brain Phenotyping for Metabolic-Bariatric Surgery: An AI-Powered fMRI Approach to Advance Prediction of Treatment Success"**
 Falkowski et al., 2025

-## Project Overview

-Metabolic-bariatric surgery (MBS) is effective for obesity, but predicting patient response remains challenging.
-This project explores whether preoperative resting-state fMRI can improve such prediction using machine learning.

 ### Key elements:
 - 5 ML algorithms: Logistic Regression, SVM, Random Forest, XGBoost, and MLP